pnp/blog/content/post/fill-out-adaptive-card-and-send-reminders-using-the-m365-group-calendar/index.md

 However, by design the Planner task practically does not pop up until 2 days before the set due date.
 In fact, Planner can be quite unhelpful as it keeps generating additional emailed reminders.
 Hardly a good solution when some of us are suffering from email overload.

 ## Sending out a calendar event?
-Power Automate's built in action is limited too.
+Power Automate's built in "Create an event (V4)" action is limited too.
 The best solution so far is to utilise a user's calendar, which will pop up "in your face".

 However, the limitations of Power Automate's **Create an event (V4)** action is quite troublesome - without some sophisticated discovery of the initiating user's default calendar ID, it's not a flow that can be used by any member of the Team.
 We want every team member to be able to generate these reminders for the rest of the team.